 Whether your recovery includes a 12-step program, Smart Recovery, Harm Reduction, Moderation or another path, here are some helpful slogans to help anyone gain perspective when struggling!

 “Addiction doesn’t discriminate.”

-Society has stigmatize substance use disorder and painted a common picture of “addicts” and “alcoholics.”
+Society has stigmatized substance-use disorder and painted a common picture of “addicts” and “alcoholics.”
 This picture commonly includes a brown paper bag, unsightly tattoos, and a negative attitude.
-But the way you look, feel, and behave will not make anyone less likely to suffer with an addiction.
+But the way you look, feel, and behave will not make anyone less likely to suffer from addiction.
 We are mothers and daughters, friends and wives.
 We are teachers, managers, doctors and nurses.

 You can wear a business suit or yoga pants; addiction doesn’t care.

 “Look For The Similarities, Rather Than The Differences”